 Use Your Own Agent

-DO Use your own Austin Realtor…not the on-site agent who works for the Builder/Developer.
+DO Use your own agent.
 Based on the belief they might get a better deal, or out of ignorance, many buyers use the developers’ on-site sales agent to represent them.
 New construction buyers should research what a dual agent can and can’t do under their state real estate license laws.
 Most states require written acceptance of dual-agency by both parties.
 All home buyers should be represented by an agent who has a fiduciary responsibility to them.
 Buyers shouldn’t forget that most Developers require that your agent must accompany you the first time you visit a sales center.

 Ask for the Base Cost of the Home Before Upgrades